Caring for Large Animals in Winter

 Wisconsin winters bring cold, blustery weather and large animal owners need to pay extra attention to providing care to their livestock during this time of year.

-"Winter brings cold conditions that generally require increased shelter for large animals," explains Dr. Bob Leder, of United Veterinary Service in Bear Creek, Wis.
+"Winter brings cold conditions that generally require increased shelter for large animals," explains Dr. Bob Leder, of Bear Creek, Wis.
 "Dietary requirements for animals in the cold are also increased."

 Large animal owners will provide extra feed to their livestock to ensure their health through the winter.
 Shelter is also vital.
 Windbreaks or three-sided open buildings are commonly provided for beef cattle, sheep and horses, according to Dr. Leder.
 Dairy cows typically spend increased time in barns.